knaw-huc/data-envelopes/guidelines.md

   Creating data-envelopes takes time and effort.
 For this reason, it is sensible to prioritise those datasets for which a data-envelope has the most impact.

   ## For what do I create a data-envelope?
   Data-Envelopes are intended to describe datasets.
 But what is a dataset?
 This is a very hard question to answer.
 A practical approach is to think about your users.
-What is a unit of data that is useful to them?
-This could be a huge database or a single file listing persons.
+What is a 'block' of data that is useful to them?
+This could range from a huge database to a single file listing persons.

   ## My data is not available online.
 Do I still need a data-envelope?
   It can still be useful to use a data-envelope to describe a dataset even if it is not available online.
 This can have the following benefits: